tue-alga/cartocrow/README.md

 * ipelib (7.2.26) – for [Ipe](https://ipe.otfried.org) input and SVG/Ipe output
 * nlohmann-json (3.10.5, 3.11.2) – for JSON parsing
 * Qt (5.15) – for the interactive GUI
+* CavalierContours (0.1) – for offsetting polygons and polylines that consist of segments of lines and circles
+* GDAL (3.8.4) – for reading and writing vector geospatial data formats

 The version numbers listed are the ones we're testing with.
 Newer (and possibly somewhat older) versions will most likely work as well.